Friedrich Heinrich Jacobi: Atheism dispute

 Gottlieb Fichte was dismissed from Jena in 1799 as a result of a charge of atheism.
 He was accused of this in 1798, after publishing his essay "Ueber den Grund unsers Glaubens an eine göttliche Weltregierung" ("On the Ground of Our Belief in a Divine World-Governance"), which he had written in response to Friedrich Karl Forberg's essay "Development of the Concept of Religion", in his Philosophical Journal.
 For Fichte, God should be conceived primarily in moral terms: "The living and efficaciously acting moral order is itself God.
 We require no other God, nor can we grasp any other" ("On the Ground of Our Belief in a Divine World-Governance").
-Fichte's intemperate "Appeal to the Public" ("Appellation an das Publikum", 1799) as well as a more thoughtful response entitled “From a Private Letter” (1799), provoked F. H. Jacobi to publish Letter to Fichte (1799), in which he equated philosophy in general and Fichte's transcendental philosophy in particular with nihilism and the relation of his own philosophic principles to theology.
+Fichte's intemperate "Appeal to the Public" ("Appellation an das Publikum", 1799) as well as a more thoughtful response entitled “From a Private Letter” (1799), provoked F. H. Jacobi to publish Letter to Fichte (1799), in which he equated philosophy in general and Fichte's transcendental philosophy in particular with nihilism and the relation of his own philosophical principles to theology.

-President of Academy of sciences and retirement
+President of Bavarian Academy of Sciences and retirement

 Soon after his return to Germany, Jacobi received a call to Munich in connection with the new academy of sciences just founded there.
-The loss of a considerable portion of his fortune induced him to accept this offer; he settled in Munich in 1804, and in 1807 became president of the academy.
+The loss of a considerable portion of his fortune induced him to accept this offer; he settled in Munich in 1804 and in 1807 became president of the academy.

-In 1811 appeared his last philosophic work, directed against Friedrich Schelling specially (Von den göttlichen Dingen und ihrer Offenbarung), the first part of which, a review of the Wandsbecker Bote, had been written in 1798.
+In 1811, his last philosophical work appeared, directed against Friedrich Schelling especially (Von den göttlichen Dingen und ihrer Offenbarung), the first part of which, a review of the Wandsbecker Bote, had been written in 1798.
 A bitter reply from Schelling was left without answer by Jacobi, but gave rise to an animated controversy in which Fries and Baader took prominent part.

-In 1812 Jacobi retired from the office of president, and began to prepare a collected edition of his works.
+In 1812, Jacobi retired from the office of president and began to prepare a collected edition of his works.
 He died before this was completed.
 The edition of his writings was continued by his friend F. Koppen, and was completed in 1825.
 The works fill six volumes, of which the fourth is in three parts.
 To the second is prefixed an introduction by Jacobi, which is at the same time an introduction to his philosophy.
-The fourth volume has also an important preface.
+The fourth volume also has an important preface.